 In the event of unlawful use of the Information (i) by the Contracting Party, its Affiliate, its Service Facilitator and/or its User, Euronext is entitled to require the Contracting Party’s Information Supplier to immediately cease the dissemination of Information to the Contracting Party or such Affiliate, Service Facilitator and/or User, or (ii) by the Client, Euronext is entitled to require the Contracting Party or Affiliate to immediately cease the Redistribution of Information to such Client, until further written notice from Euronext.

 The Contracting Party and its Affiliates will not knowingly misrepresent in any way the Information.
-In particular Delayed Data must be represented as such.
-Additionally the Contracting Party and its Affiliates shall disseminate the Information with a time stamp shown.
+In particular Delayed Data and After Midnight Data must be represented as such.
+Additionally, the Contracting Party and its Affiliates shall disseminate the Information with a time stamp shown.
 Such time stamp shall, where applicable, be a Euronext time stamp.

 The Contracting Party and its Affiliates will, where reasonably practicable, attribute Euronext as the source of the Information in a form which is satisfactory to Euronext.